hotio/website/includes/tags.md

     Temporary tags/branches might not show up in the table, but are also generally not for end-user consumption.
     Clicking the commit sha brings you to the exact source of that commit.

-??? info "Information about the Tags"
+??? info "Information about the Tags/Branches"

-    The following table shows all available info about the tags as it is currently known in the Git repository.
-    If an image build fails for whatever reason, the information will be incorrect until the next build that doesn't fail.
+    The following table reflects the current state of the Git repository.
+The docker repository is mainly in sync, unless builds fail or commits are pushed for which no builds are started.

 <table id= "tags-table">
   <thead>